brownt47/ChatGPT_Prompts/Students.md

 ### ChatGPT prompts for responding to student discussion posts

 When having to respond to hundreds of student discussion posts every week, it gets difficult to provide unique replies for each student.
 To just reply "Thanks for posting" does not give an impression that the instructor actually read the post.
 Using ChatGPT, it can be prompted to provide a reply that responds to topics mentioned by the student.
 Prompts can also include reminders and encouragements.

-Some examples:
+Here are two examples from an assignment where students are asked to watch the Ted Talk given by Dr. Angela Lee Duckworth on "Grit".

+## Example 1
+Here was a post were the student seemed a little down on themselves.
+The response acknowledges this tone and offers some encouragement.
 ```
 Respond to the student’s discussion post.
 Keep it brief: 100 words.